senthalan2/react-native-smart-gplaces/README.md

   description: string;
   primaryText: string;
   secondaryText: string;
-  distanceMeters?: number; // New API specific types?: string[];
+  distanceMeters?: number; // New API specific (Or Legacy if origin is provided) types?: string[];
   originalData: Record<string, unknown>; // 100% of the raw JSON from Google Autocomplete }